 Enrique has worked on a wide number of antitrust cases across several industries including banking and financial markets, tobacco, hardware, consumer research, fast-moving consumer goods, fresh foods and beverages, telecommunications, packaging, electrical equipment and chemicals.
 He has provided advice and expert reports in the context of merger control, and Article 101 and Article 102 proceedings.
 Enrique has given expert testimony before the European Court of Justice, the Spanish Supreme Court, the International Court of Arbitration, the European Commission and several national competition authorities.

 Before joining Compass Lexecon, Enrique worked for over six years for the Global Competition Policy Practice at LECG.
-Prior to this, Enrique worked as a temporary lecturer in econometrics and macroeconomics at the University of Navarra, Spain.
-Enrique has also worked as an instructor in economics at University College London, UK, where he taught courses on asset pricing and macroeconomics.
-Enrique has also worked as an associate lecturer at Instituto de Empresa Business School.
+Prior to this, Enrique worked as a lecturer in econometrics and economics at the University of Navarra, and as an instructor in economics at University College London where he taught courses on asset pricing and microeconomics.